 High ethical standards as well as responsibility towards society and employees are part of our cultural DNA.
 Ramboll was value-based long before it came into fashion and we live our values every day.

-With close to 200 Offices in 21 countries, we combine local experience with a global knowledge-base.
+With almost 300 offices in 35 countries, we combine local experience with a global knowledge-base.

 Join our international network of expert colleagues.

-Meet Alvaro from Spain who moved to Denmark to work for Ramboll in the Energy Metropolis, Esbjerg.
+Meet an employee who moved to Denmark to work for Ramboll in the Energy Metropolis, Esbjerg.

 We address global and local challenges and develop sustainable solutions across borders and fields of expertise.